ziearina/fyp/README.md

 disclaimer:
 The CSS file: nav.css is exclusively for only the navigation bar.
 DO NOT add codes that are not related to the navigation bar.
 Thank you! :D
+Also, copy the navbar.txt in the files to insert the navigation bar.